GuySartorelli/stripecon-preview-beyond-docs/README.md

-# Stripecon Lightning Talk 2022: CMS Preview - beyond the documentation
+# Stripecon EU Lightning Talk 2022: CMS Preview - beyond the documentation

+## Do you want to have play?

+This is a fully functional demonstration as shown in my lightning talk at Stripecon EU 2022.
+It includes fixtures for all of the content I used in that demonstration.

+1. clone the repo
+1. `composer install`
+1. Perform a dev/build - this will pull in all of the fixtures. _DO NOT_ do a second dev/build at any point.

 ## Done